AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/adobe/dataset.md

 ![](../../../images/governance-privacy-security/consent/adobe/dataset-prep/field-properties.png)

 The consent or preference field is added to the schema structure.
 Note that the [!UICONTROL Path] displayed in the right rail contains the `_tenantId` namespace.
-This namespace must be included whenever you reference the path to this field.
+This namespace must be included whenever you reference the path to this field in your data operations.

 ![](../../../images/governance-privacy-security/consent/adobe/dataset-prep/field-added.png)

-Continue following the steps above to add the consent and preference fields that you require.
+Follow the steps above to continue adding the consent and preference fields that you require.
 When finished, select **[!UICONTROL Save]** to confirm your changes.

 If the schema you edited is used by the [!UICONTROL Profile Dataset] specified in your Platform Web SDK edge configuration, that dataset will now include the new consent fields.
 You can now return to the [consent processing guide](./overview.md#merge-policies) to continue the process of configuring Experience Platform to process consent data.